LucyDillon/cefotaxime_wastewater_metagenomics/gene_enrichment_ARGs.md

-# Complete gene enrichment analysis of ARGs:
+# Calculate TPMs of ARGs:

 You will need now to calculate the read counts per gene NOT contig (that you did to calculate the TPM for taxonomy).